WCDS Board of Directors

-Nan Butler Roberts was born and reared in Rappahannock County, VA, graduated from Rappahannock County High School including 4 years at the historic, Rosenwald School, Scrabble Graded School, in Castleton, VA.
+Nan Butler Roberts was born and reared in Rappahannock County, VA, graduated from Rappahannock County High School including four years at the historic, Rosenwald School, Scrabble Graded School, in Castleton, VA.
 She continued her education with a Bachelor’s Degree from James Madison University, Harrisonburg, VA, and a Master’s Degree from George Washington University, Washington, D.C.
 Nan is a Speaker, Presenter, Trainer, Writer, Singer and Event Coordinator.
 She was President of the Interest Group/Founding Member for JMU’s Lambda Chi chapter of Alpha Kappa Alpha Sorority, Inc. As a retiree, Nan spends her time working with several religious and civic organizations in the community, including volunteer work with Wayland Blue Ridge Association, Inc., serving as Interim Center Director, Executive Board Member, and the Scholarship Committee.
 She has served as the Program Director for the Rev. Dr. Martin Luther King, Jr., Birthday Celebration in Rappahannock County for the past 17 years.
 The MLK Celebration was sponsored by the Julia E. Boddie Scholarship Board (now under the Scrabble School Preservation Foundation beginning in 2020) in cooperation with the Little Washington Theatre which supports public school students, in need, who wish to further their education.
 She also currently serves as President of the Scrabble School Preservation Foundation, Inc., in Rappahannock County and has served on the Board at WCDS since September 2020.